olesiaMartushkanova/social-media-dashboard/README.md

 ## What I have learned while I was working on this project

-1. **Sass** library for keeping my CSS CLEAN and DRY
+1. **Sass** library for keeping my CSS CLEAN and DRY.
-2. **Context API** from React for managing global states in application
+2. **Context API** from React for managing global states in application.
-3. How to setup from scratch **Storybook**
+3. How to setup from scratch **Storybook**.
-4. Practiced more React
+4. Practiced more React.
-5. Practiced building responsive applications
+5. Practiced building responsive applications.
+6. Practices **mobile first** development approach.
+7. **Never** use inline CSS or JavaScript CSS if you need to build a lot of components with the custom design.
+Librariles like Sass are better for such projects.